fevensamuel/JS-Fundamentals/README.md

 ## Files

 - **0-javascript_is_amazing.js**: A simple script that prints “JavaScript is amazing” using `const` and `console.log`.
+- **1-multi_languages.js**: A script that prints three lines about C, Python, and JavaScript.

 ## How to Run